Canadian Expat Tax in Portugal

 RRSP, TFSA, and Canadian Investment Accounts After the Move

 Canadian registered accounts create ongoing complexity for Portuguese residents.
 RRSP in Portugal.
 You typically may not contribute to an RRSP after becoming non-resident.
 Existing RRSPs continue to grow tax-deferred in Canada.
-Withdrawals are Canadian-sourced income, subject to non-resident withholding (25% lump sum, varying rates for periodic).
 Portugal taxes the gross withdrawal and credits the Canadian withholding.

 Consider whether maintaining the TFSA is worth the Portuguese reporting burden.
 Non-registered accounts.
 Canadian brokerage accounts remain open for most non-residents, but some brokerages restrict trading.
 Dividends and interest are subject to Canadian non-resident withholding.
 Capital gains on securities are generally taxable only in Portugal (post-departure).

-Track your adjusted cost base from the departure tax date — this becomes your new cost base for Portuguese purposes.
+Track your adjusted cost base from the departure tax date, this becomes your new cost base for Portuguese purposes.
 Canadian real property.
-Rental income from Canadian property is taxable in both countries.
-File a Canadian Section 216 election to pay tax on net rental income (rather than 25% gross withholding).
+Rental income from Canadian property is taxable in both countries

 Portugal taxes the gross rental income with a credit for Canadian tax.
 On sale, file a Section 116 clearance certificate request before closing.
 For cross-border tax services for Canadians, Taxbordr handles the Portuguese side and coordinates with your Canadian CPA on treaty positions.